 Mindful travel allows you to disconnect from your current environment and its influences to think more objectively about what truly makes you happy.

 Better yet, work a daily meditation on your experiences into your daily routine.
-(You might even some coastal destinations offer a meditation on the beach.)
+(You might even find some coastal destinations offer a meditation on the beach.)

 Once you examine your new environment and experiences, you can cull out those you think might also bring you joy at home.